 You’ll find your way around soon enough

 During your first week or two, college may seem like a strange and alien place.
-However, you will quickly get into a routine and soon find the place is as familiar as the back of your hand.
+However, you will quickly get into a routine and soon find the place is very familiar.

 Ask for directions